gadget/paperboy/index.md

 ### Application backend
 For Java connector see in [repo](https://github.com/gadget/paperboy-connector-java)

-### Redis
+### Messaging backend
-If you don't have Redis in your stack yet, you can start a local instance for development.
+If you don't have any of the supported systems in your stack yet, try using Redis.
+You can start a local instance for development:
 ```
 docker pull redis
 docker run -p 6379:6379 -d redis